phrackzine/crackme/README.md

 ---

 The upcoming PHRACK-#72 will contain 3 hidden challenges.
 Each at a different level of difficulty: Easy, Mid and ELITE.
 Some challenges will be hidden in the hardcover release only.
 The winner gets a prize and shoutz on our social media.

+- The CrackMes will be longer and more steps.
+- You need to find and solve Egg-#1 to get the clue to solve Egg-#2 etc.
+- There will be a price for the winner.